yuxshao/learn-gamedev/Introduction to Game Development.md

 ### 1.1.1 What makes a good game?

 If you're interested in making a game, you must have played a few games here and there.
 As you know, there isn't a definitive definition of what a "good" game is.
 A game that you think is amazing might be so-so to your friend, and vice versa.
 However, there are certain points of games that make them stand out from the crowd.
-Generally, good games give the player enough freedom to do as they please, but still give a set of rules that the player must follow.
-The set of rules is what we can call the mechanic of the game, which will be expanded upon later.
+Games that allow a player as much freedom as possible, within the rules of the game, is something that allows a game to shine.
+These rules, or the mechanics of the game, is essentially the rules of the world that you are creating will follow.
+Think about how in the real world, gravity keeps us on the ground, people need to eat food to survive, or that the day has 24 hours.

+So, since you're interested in making games, let's think of a few things to consider before we delve into the world of creating them!

 <a id="Things-to-focus-on"></a>
-### 1.1.2 Things to Focus on
+### 1.1.2 Things to Focus on Before We Begin

-When building your game, there are a few points to consider before tackling your project.
-First and foremost, the game you make, either on your own or with a group, should be something that is managable, in both complexity and size.
-Another point to think about is the engine that you will be using when developing your game.
-Various engines come with different capabilities, which will influence what your game will be like.

-When planning out your project, it is important to give yourself guidelines of when you want certain parts of the game to be in a completed state.
-By giving yourself a calendar to work with will allow you and your group to be more organized when creating your project.

-Finally, when planning out your game, make sure it is something that you would enjoy playing, as well as developing!
+There are a few things to consider before diving headfirst into making your game.
+Depending on the size and scope of your game, your project can either be something you can make in a day to something that takes a year, or even longer!
+Thinking about the size of your game, as well as the complexity of it, can help you and your group plan out your steps when making your project.

+Another important point to focus on is the core mechanic of your game.
+If you had to remove all of the extras from your game, such as power-ups, levels, story, characters, what would your game be?
+How will it play?
+And is that something that you can create for the platform you wish to build it for?

+This tutorial will go through the steps of creating games that are pretty simple and uncomplicated.
+However, although most games today are more complex, many still use these basic underlying designs and mechanics.
+We will explain later what an MVP is, but this is something that will help you greatly when developing a finished product.

 <a id="how-we-develop-games"></a>
 ### 1.1.3 How we Develop Games